DewofyourYouth/products-list-app/README.md

 1. ☑️ Home page shows list of products with required properties
 2. ☑️ Modal for adding products
-3. ☑️ Delete button by each products
+3. ☑️ Delete button by each product
 4. ☑️ All products are saved in localStorage
 5. ☑️ Category is a dropdown menu
 6. ☑️ Edit price on double click